cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.1093/plphys/kiab324 - Large-scale field phenotyping using backpack LiDAR and CropQuant-3D to measure structural variation in wheat
 - https://doi.org/10.48130/FruRes-2021-0007 - Seeing the wood for the trees: hyperspectral imaging for high throughput QTL detection in raspberry, a perennial crop species
+- https://doi.org/10.3390/v13102035 - A Bipartite Geminivirus with a Highly Divergent Genomic Organization Identified in Olive Trees May Represent a Novel Evolutionary Direction in the Family Geminiviridae
 - https://doi.org/10.1371/journal.pone.0249735 - Mix and match: Patchwork domain evolution of the land plant-specific Ca2+-permeable mechanosensitive channel MCA
 - https://doi.org/10.1002/ajb2.1698 - A comprehensive phylogenomic study of the monocot order Commelinales, with a new classification of Commelinaceae
 - https://doi.org/10.1016/j.ympev.2021.107068 - Phylogenomics of Gesneriaceae using targeted capture of nuclear genes